 We were also in the process of building the new fireplace at this point.

 Of course, AFTER we had the hardwood floors installed, my husband finally realized that I was right about the half wall being removed…so we had it taken down.
 More details on that here – Renovation Progress – The Half Wall.

 As you can see, that removal really opened up the kitchen into the family room!

-Then the stone on the fireplace went up.
+Then the contractor installed the stone on the fireplace.
 You can read all the details on that here – My Fireplace Before and After.